 Access the premiere education subject library for Harvard University.

 Access the Office of Student Affairs, the Office of the Registrar, Career Services, and other key resources.

 Explore opportunities to grow, build connections, and create change.

 AASA members are eligible for an exclusive membership discount on this program.
 Please visit AASA's website for details.

 Being a school principal means attending to a seemingly endless series of urgent tasks that can challenge your resilience and confidence.
 Given the complex nature of the job and its day-to-day demands, how can you find the time and space to envision a future for your school based on what you know excellence to be as an educator?
 And how can you develop a plan to implement that vision?

 During this in-person institute, you’ll learn new frameworks and approaches to help you refine your vision of excellence in education.
-Together with other leaders and alongside Harvard faculty, you will reflect on the values that define your community.
-Then, you’ll use those values to shape your leadership plan and create educational experiences that support all learners by truly reflecting community interest, strengths, and needs.
+Together with other leaders and Harvard faculty, you will reflect on the values that define your community.
+Then, you’ll use those values to shape your leadership plan and create educational experiences that support all learners by truly reflecting community interests, strengths, and needs.